Mount Angel Abbey: Library

 The Mount Angel Library was designed by Finnish architect Alvar Aalto, built in 1970, and renovated in 1980.
 The library is used by both seminary students and theology students and contains 240,000 physical volumes and 100,000 electronic volumes (30% religion, 10% philosophy, and 60% history, art, music, and more), offering the largest theology collection in the Northwest United States.
 In addition to a wide range of books, the library also has an archive of medieval manuscripts dating back to the 12th century.
 The library has digitized multiple manuscripts, many from England, France, and Italy, through the Ethiopic Manuscripts Digitization Project.

 Museum

 The Mount Angel Abbey Museum is a collection of assorted artifacts, including mounted animal dioramas, rocks and minerals, serendipitous objects, antique liturgical vestments, religious items, and Civil War memorabilia.
-The museum is also known for containing certain distinctive 'Americana' items: the largest pig hairball in the world, as well as housing a collection of deformed cows.

 Benedictine Brewery

-In 2018, the third monastic brewery in the United States opened at the Abbey.
+In 2018, the third monastic brewery in the United States opened at the abbey.
 Brewing is common among Trappists, but is also part of the Benedictine tradition—which is the order that occupies the Mount Angel Abbey, a 350 acre monastery secluded on a wooded butte above the small farming town of Mount Angel.
-Abbey monks are now brewing beer as part of a six-year project helmed by Father Martin and his understudy, Father Jacob, with guidance from beer writers Jeff Alworth and Stan Hieronymus.
+Abbey monks now brew beer.